EdiNation/OpenEDI-Specification/README.md

 *Example of EDI segment PRV*

 ### EDI Composite Data Element
-EDI Composite Data Elements are blocks of data elements which allow the whole block to repeat as a unit.
+EDI Composite Data Elements are blocks of data elements that allow the whole block to repeat as a unit.
 Composite Data Elements are defined as Schema objects with the following extension property:

 - `x-edination-composite-id` The composite data element ID.
 Required.